jimengio/ruled-router/README.md

 ![](https://img.shields.io/npm/v/@jimengio/ruled-router.svg?style=flat-square)

-This router is designed for apps in jimeng.io .
-Code ideas in this router url address should be parsed before page rendering.
-To make it happen, we feed rules to the parser so it knows how the url path is structured.
+> Router parser designed for migrating some apps in @jimengio.

 ### Rationale

 ![ruled-router explained](./diagram/ruled-router.png)

 Router is part of a GUI application so definitely it is explained by MVC.
-Popular router library for React chases better syntax and seamless integration of JSX, thus shadows its nature of MVC.
-In data-driven applications today, it would be clearer to have model part extracted out and placed as the role of store.
-And the data parsed from string-based address will be further used by view part for UI rendering.
+Popular router libraries for React chases better syntax and seamless integration to JSX, thus shadows its nature of MVC.
+In data-driven applications today, it would be clearer to have model part extracted out and playing the role as Model.

-So steps is slightly different of using the router:
+Steps in using router:

-- address changes and we have the new address,
+- address changes and we have the new address string,
-- parse address from rul string to JSON data, based of pre-defined rules,
+- parse address from url string to JSON data, based on pre-defined rules,
-- view rendering with store and JSON data from router.
+- render Virtual DOM with store and JSON data from router.

-React as well as other data-driven architecture prefers "Single source of truth".
+React as well as other data-driven architectures prefer "Single Source of Truth".
 Normally store is supposed to be all the truth.
-But since browsers does not handle controls of address bar to developers totally, it still holds a small part of truth inside.
+But since browsers does not handle controls of address bar over to developers totally, it still holds a small part of truth inside.

 ### Usage